-- 36. Defendant Goldfinch Energy Storage LLC has proposed the construction of a large-scale lithium battery energy storage system (BESS) near Hansen Creek in Skagit County, Washington, known as the Goldeneye project. - 37.
-The proposed BESS would have a peak power discharge of 200 megawatts and an energy storage capacity of 800 megawatt hours, to be built on 8-10 acres of a 14-acre parcel zoned as Agricultural-Natural Resource Lands (Ag-NRL). - 38.
+- 37. The proposed BESS would have a peak power discharge of 200 megawatts and an energy storage capacity of 800 megawatt hours, to be built on 8-10 acres of a 14-acre parcel zoned as Agricultural-Natural Resource Lands (Ag-NRL). - 38.
 The project site is located adjacent to Puget Sound Energy's Sedro-Woolley Substation at 25080 Minkler Road, Sedro-Woolley, Washington. - 39.
 The proposed project's peak power discharge capacity represents approximately 60% of Skagit County's peak energy demand, indicating potential regional impacts despite its classification as a non-regional development.

-A. Environmental and Safety Concerns
+B. Environmental and Safety Concerns

-- 40. The Goldeneye, project Battery Storage Project poses significant risks to the local environment, public safety, and the community's way of life, including: - 41. a.
-Threats to five species of salmon that use Hansen Creek as a rookery for smolt, potentially violating the Endangered Species Act and tribal fishing rights. - b.
-Inadequate emergency response capabilities for potential high-temperature metal fires, which can burn at temperatures exceeding 5000°F and cannot be extinguished with water. - c.
-Risks of toxic pollution to air and groundwater in case of fire or other incidents, potentially contaminating the Skagit River watershed. - d.
-Potential disruption to natural watersheds and agricultural irrigation systems. - e.
-Electromagnetic interference with local communications and navigation systems. - f.
-Noise pollution from cooling systems and potential battery explosions.
+- 40. The Goldeneye project poses significant risks to the local environment, public safety, and the community's way of life, including: a.
+Threats to five species of salmon that use Henderson Creek as a rookery for smolt, potentially violating the Endangered Species Act and tribal fishing rights. b.
+Inadequate emergency response capabilities for potential high-temperature metal fires, which can burn at temperatures exceeding 5000°F and cannot be extinguished with water. c.
+Risks of toxic pollution to air and groundwater in case of fire or other incidents, potentially contaminating the Skagit River watershed. d.
+Potential disruption to natural watersheds and agricultural irrigation systems. e.
+Electromagnetic interference with local communications and navigation systems. f.
+Noise pollution from cooling systems and potential battery explosions. - 41.
 The project's location on Agricultural-Natural Resource Lands threatens to permanently remove prime farmland from production, contrary to Washington's Growth Management Act.